This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

 - Mavericks (machines that are different i.e. satellite path on a card)

 Following ways to translate data into a representation:

 18.09.
 Wednesday – Bodystorming and Inspiration

 This morning started with a small assignment that was given to us on the previous day.
 The idea was to make a short performance of approximately three minutes to display the analog data we collected.
-It was very funny and still interesting start and sometimes we couldn’t hold it back to laugh very hard.
+It was very funny and still interesting to watch and sometimes we couldn’t hold it back to laugh very hard.

 I decided to represent the data with sound.
-So, I took the OP-1 pocket synthesizer (which helps me in all situations) with me, chose a synthesizer and pitch, and mapped a single note on a step built-in step sequencer to make sure the note is always played with the same length.
+So, I took the OP-1 pocket synthesizer (which helps me in all situations) with me, chose a synthesizer and pitch, and mapped a single note on a built-in step sequencer to make sure the note is always played with the same length.
 I translated the gradient I had in my notebook from putting my finger on the pencil spot from the previous in the decay of the note I played.
-Therefore I went back into synthesizer mode and mapped the decay of the sound to the gradient I perceived and mentioned the event I was recording my sweat on the fingers, such as while cooking, after cycling and so on.
+Therefore I went back into synthesizer mode and mapped the decay of the sound to the gradient I perceived and named the event I was recording my sweat on the fingers, such as while cooking, after cycling and so on.
 It maybe wasn’t a “productive” exercise but still, it helped me to gently get into the topic.

 Performance about another person

 After our personal performance, we were asked to form groups to observe the traces/data a group partner leaves and make a little performance afterward again.

 Daniel and I decided to do that together and spend lunchtime to observe each other.
 We found a few quirks of each other but we were not really satisfied with this idea.
 After a while, we met a girl which was having her second day at Cast (audiovisual media) who introduced herself very friendly but also in a weird way.
 We noticed how hard and awkward these situations can be so we decided to make a performance as if we met each other the first time.
 Included were awkward questions if it’s the right room, what we are studying and a weird handshake/clap/hug; something in between.